urosevic/youtube-channel/readme.txt

 == Changelog ==

+= 3.23.0 (20230105) =
+* Security: fix XSS and Authorization Bypass vulnerability (thanks to WPScan)
+* Tested: WordPress 6.1.1 on PHP 8.1.7
+* Add: Support for YouTube Handle
+* Add: General option to prevent YTC Widet Preview gets rendered in Block Editor
+* Improve: Coding standard and instructions for translators

 = 3.0.12.1 (20210227) =
 * Tested: WordPress 5.6.2 on PHP 7.4.15 and 8.0.2
 * Add: compatibility with PHP 8